TianxiaoYe-Shawn/ACADO_NMPC_ROS/README.md

 You should see the JACKAL vehicle parked in Gazebo.

-Then open the tracking test environment (including publishing trajectories, configuring rviz):
+Then open the tracking test environment (including publishing trajectory, configuring rviz):

 '''
 roslaunch acado_mpc tracking_env.launch